Reading: Social Factors

 Statista calculates a well-being index for the U.S. Based on Gallup data, the measure includes answers to qustions about health, personal life, emotional well-being, and work environment.
 As you can see from the chart below, the index had fallen before COVID, inflation, and computer chip shortages occurred from 2020-2022.
 How do you think those will affect the well-being index?

 Customs are traditional, culturally approved ways of behaving in specific situations.
-For example, in contrast to the U.S. celebration of Thanksgiving on the third Thursday in November, Canada Thanksgiving is a holiday celebrated on the second Monday in October.
+For example, in contrast to the U.S. celebration of Thanksgiving on the third Thursday in November, Canadian Thanksgiving is a holiday celebrated on the second Monday in October.
 Both, however, include the custom of feasting with family and offering thanks for the things we appreciate in life.
 Taking your mother to dinner and giving her gifts for Mother’s Day is a custom that Hallmark and other card companies support enthusiastically.

 Subculture